Star (Stealers Wheel song)

-"Star" is a song written by Joe Egan and performed by Stealers Wheel.
-In 1974, it reached #6 on the U.S. Adult Contemporary chart, #12 on the Canadian pop chart, #25 on the UK Singles Chart, and #29 on the U.S. pop chart.
+"Star" is a song written by Joe Egan and performed by Scottish folk rock/rock band Stealers Wheel.
+In 1974, it reached No.6 on the U.S. Adult Contemporary chart, No.12 on the Canadian pop chart, No.25 on the UK Singles Chart, and No.29 on the U.S. pop chart.
 It was featured on the band's 1973 album Ferguslie Park.

 The song was produced by Jerry Leiber and Mike Stoller.